 In this priceless moment, Miriam also shared a sobering decision.
 The new mum was planning not to name her baby for six weeks because she’d seen too many other children who hadn’t made it that far.

-In 2017, we can do better for every mother and child.
+We can do better for every mother and child.
 UNICEF wants all women to give birth safely and experience the joy of a new baby.
 We want them to be comfortable and supported as a new mum.
-And we want every mother to be able to name her baby on day one with confidence.
+And we want every mother to be able to name their baby on day one with confidence.

 Help mothers and babies in danger